Updated: Jun 16

 Freeletics also give low impact modifications and exercise alternatives;

-Fabricated or not, Freeletics presents real-life stories and shares success from others;
+Fabricated or not, Freeletics show real-life stories and shares success from others;

 Flexible and comprehensive nutrition app.